-A human-looking indestructible cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.
+A seemingly indestructible android is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.

-A robotic warrior from a post-apocalyptic future travels back in time to protect a 20-year old drifter and his future wife from an most advanced robotic assassin and to ensure they both survive a nuclear attack.
+A cybernetic warrior from a post-apocalyptic future travels back in time to protect a 25-year old drifter and his future wife from a most advanced robotic assassin and to ensure they both survive a nuclear attack.

 Stasis interrupted.
 Fire in cryogenic compartment.
 Repeat, fire in cryogenic compartment.
 All personnel report to emergency escape vehicle launch pod.
 Deep-space flight will commence in T-minus twenty seconds.

 See more »

 The 20th Century Fox fanfare that plays during the opening studio logo segues ominously into the score of the film.
 See more »